ranbel/dash-to-api/README.md

 3. Turn on **Developer mode** (top right).
 4. Select **Load unpacked** and select this directory.

-## Updating the extension
+## Update the extension

-After pulling or making changes to the repo locally:
+1. Pull the latest changes from remote or make changes to the repo locally.

-1. Go to `chrome://extensions/` in Chrome for Testing.
+2. Go to `chrome://extensions/` in Chrome for Testing.
-2. Select the reload icon on the **Cloudflare API Filter** card.
+3. Select the reload icon on the **Cloudflare API Filter** card.
-3. Reopen DevTools if it was already open.
+4. If DevTools was already open, close the DevTools panel and reopen it to load the updated extension.

 ## Usage